PiwikPRO/log-analytics/README.md

-# Piwik Server Log Analytics
+# Trucker Server Log Analytics

-**This version of Log Analytics supports only replay tracking for Piwik and new Trucker.
-Server Log Analytics does not work.**
+This version is meant to be used exclusively with Trucker (use [master](https://github.com/PiwikPRO/piwik-log-analytics/tree/trucker) branch when in need of replaying logs on Piwik or PPMS-Piwik).

-Import your server logs in Piwik with this powerful and easy to use tool.
+Import your server logs in Trucker with this powerful and easy to use tool.

 ## Requirements